Genesis801/Genesis801/README.md

 - 📫 How to reach me **debajyotiroy21@gmail.com**

-- 📄 Find my Resume in this link [https://drive.google.com/file/d/1B6vO6JVmRMuP_TI_1LhwqsCPGuzkT-kw/view?usp=sharing](https://drive.google.com/file/d/1B6vO6JVmRMuP_TI_1LhwqsCPGuzkT-kw/view?usp=sharing)
+- 📄 Find my Resume in this [Link](https://drive.google.com/file/d/1Rc7ls10ZnQLIvAG-jXoK2g9hYlL6OYZN/view?usp=sharing)

 - ⚡ Fun fact **There are 10 kinds of people in this world.
 Those who understand binary and those who don’t.**